ivan935d04/NCTU_DL_2019/DL_HW1/Readme.md

 #### ANS=

 In the design part, I implement Adam Optimizer and SGD optimizer.
 I select Leaky Relu as my activation function.
-In Output layer,will do softmax function to compare two neuron which death or survived in the end.
+In the Output layer, will do softmax function to compare two neurons which death or survived in the end.
 The model picture shows below.

 <p align="left">